gitlabhq/gitlabhq/doc/api/epics.md

 Every API call to epic must be authenticated.

-If a user is not a member of a group and the group is private, a `GET` request on that group will result to a `404` status code.
+If a user is not a member of a private group, a `GET` request on that group results in a `404` status code.

-If epics feature is not available a `403` status code will be returned.
+If epics feature is not available a `403` status code is returned.

 ## Epic issues API